 In History, the prospectus is typically a typed document of 10 to 20 double-spaced pages.
 It defines the subject, central question, and methodological approach to the dissertation topic, including the importance of the proposed work to advancing the understanding of the discipline.
 It should relate the proposed research project to previous literature on the question and include a bibliography.
 It might also include a chapter plan and/or a tentative timetable.
 The prospectus must be presented no later than the end of the first term after Candidacy has been achieved.

-All proposals to satisfy program requirements using coursework from a program outside University of Michigan must be discussed with the Director of Graduate Studies in both Women's Studies and History.
-Graduate credits may be transferred to Master's degree programs only.
-However, although course credits cannot be transferred to your PhD program, graduate work done elsewhere may be used to satisfy certain requirements but will not appear on the University transcript.
+All proposals to satisfy program requirements using coursework from a program outside University of Michigan must be discussed with the Director of Graduate Studies in both Women’s Studies and History.
+Although course credits cannot be transferred to your PhD program and will not appear on the official university transcript, graduate work done elsewhere may be used to satisfy certain requirements for the PhD.

-In History, an MS thesis may be counted toward the 700-level research seminar requirement with approval by the student's advisor and the History DGS.
-In any case, only one seminar course may be waived (but not WS 891); the other must be taken on campus.
-A language requirement fulfilled in an MA program at another institution may count toward your language requirements at Michigan.
+In History, an MA thesis may be counted toward the 700-level research seminar requirement with approval by the student’s advisor and the History DGS.
+In any case, only one seminar course may be waived (but not WS 891); the other must be taken at U-M. A language requirement fulfilled in an MA program at another institution will be accepted toward fulfillment of your language requirements at Michigan.